The Development of Autonomous Generative AI Agents

 • And it's not just about bias; it's about transparency, too.
 We need to understand how these ai models work so we can address any potential issues.

 Of course, there are ethical considerations around intellectual property, too; you don't want your agent inadvertently exposing sensitive company information.
+Specific IP concerns can include the ownership of training data, the rights to content generated by the AI, and the potential misuse or exposure of proprietary algorithms embedded within the agent's architecture.

 So, yeah, there are some challenges and risks to consider, but it's not all doom and gloom.